 - Willemstad, Curaçao

 I have created a map to quickly find the 12 Dutch UNESCO World Heritage sites’ locations.
-Please, note that Willemstad is on the island of Curaçao before the coast of Venezuela in South America.
+Please note that Willemstad is on the island of Curaçao before the coast of Venezuela in South America.

-Why Does UNESCO Protect World Heritage Sites?
+Why Are There UNESCO World Heritage Sites?

-World Heritage Sites are called UNESCO World Heritage Sites officially, but many people don’t know what UNESCO is or what UNESCO does?
+World Heritage Sites are called UNESCO World Heritage Sites officially, but many people don’t know what UNESCO is or what UNESCO does.

 UNESCO is an organization that is part of the United Nations.
-UNESCO is short for United Nations Educational Scientific and Cultural Organization.
+UNESCO is short for the United Nations Educational Scientific and Cultural Organization.
 The task of UNESCO is to promote cooperation between countries to contribute to peace and security in the world.

 UNESCO’s task is to promote mutual understanding between countries to stimulate cooperation.
 Mutual understanding is essential to achieving international collaboration, and mutual understanding starts with understanding other countries’ history.